ZhuJiwei111/SPACE/README.md

 ## Citation

-If you find our work or code helpful, please cite:
+If you find our work, code or released data helpful, please cite:

 ```bibtex
 @misc{yang2025spacegenomicprofilepredictor,